Tarikul-Islam-Tuhin/flutter_2024/README.md

 Key features:
 1. The fetch data is stored in the local database using hive.
 2. Scrolling will fetch 10 new items by maintaining pagination.
-3. The data cannot be fetched no more than once in every 30 minutes.
+3. The data cannot be fetched no more than once in every 30 minutes (Snackbar will visible after one fetch) .
 4. Showed list of repositories on the homepage.
 5. A repo details page by navigating by clicking on a item.
 6. Sorting option persist in session.